jmodelFT/sandbox/README.md

-# sandbox
+# Proposed task status and flows

+## Communication Principles
+- **Target no more than 5 tickets per board, per status category.** If there's more, task must be either deployed or put back in the backlog.
+- **If you're finished with a stage, it's YOUR responsibility to assign it to the next person:** If you don't know who that is, ASK your manager or the team.
+- **Whoever creates the ticket is the assumed owner of the ticket:** Unless specified otherwise.
+The owner's job is to sheperd the ticket to completion.
+- **Don't assume automated notifications are read:** Priority tickets should have redudant communication via Slack
+- **Always Acknowledge handoffs:** It takes two seconds and it's a great way to initiate a conversation for any clarification.
+- **Tickets Without Testing Instructions Don't Get QAed:** Test cases should be created as early as possible - ideally with the ticket creation.

+## Status definitions
-Backlog: Distant future work (more than 2 weeks)
+- **Backlog**: Distant future work (more than 2 weeks)
-Future: Work in next 2 weeks (or fewer)
+- **Future**: Work in next 2 weeks (or fewer)
-In Progress: Current work
+- **In Progress**: Current work
-Review: In process of being reviewed
-In QA: In process of being reviewed
+- **Review**: Needs review
+- **Ready for QA**: Needs testing or retesting
-Ready For Production: Needs to be merged and released
+- **Ready For Production**: Needs to be merged and released
-Complete: Deployed in production
+- **Complete**: Deployed in production

 ```mermaid